 Kira is an old school music nerd with a love for all things creative; always searching for music’s common ground.
 She graduated with an M.A. in Performing Arts Administration from New York University.
 Drop her a tweet @shadowmelody1.

-The post Björk’s Biophilia Joins the Big Leagues of Art and Education appeared first on SoundCTRL.
+The post Björk’s Biophilia Joins the Big Leagues of Art and Education appeared first on SoundCtrl.

 ]]>